 - The new association establishes a policy and budget.
 It is important that the policy does not conflict with the recognition regulations, that the policy and budget are coordinated, and that the budget is conclusive.
 On the basis of these documents an evaluation can be made about the success of the association to be recognized.

 2. The new association contacts the Student Union and sends the policy, budget, and statutes.
 If there are no statutes, it is recommended that the policy and budget first be shared with the Student Union, and after a positive response the statues be made.
+The statues are often made together with a notary, who often has a template for this.
 An application can be made to the Student Union to subsidize this.